omgardner/omgardner.github.io/_posts/2020-07-18-Extracting-SMS-data-using-Kotlin.md

 In a future article I will work on some interesting visualisations to visually understand the flow and frequency of conversations (that I have).
 This will help me answer random questions like:

-- how long does it take for me to respond to a message on a Thursday?
+- How long does it take for me to respond to a message on a Thursday?
-- using semantic analysis, do my messages reflect my mood?
+- Using semantic analysis, do my messages reflect my mood?
     - Do I have happier conversations with closer friends?
     - Can I work out the category of the person: are they a friend? family member? work colleague based on this?
-- Do i swear a lot when talking to different people?
+- Do I swear a lot when talking to different people?
 - What time of day do I respond to messages the most?
 The least?
 - How have my messaging habits changed over time?
 - Do I communicate differently with the same person when a different platform (WhatsApp vs SMS, for example) is used?